 It’s true—there is an inherent risk associated with engaging independent contractors.
 That’s because there are specific laws that differentiate independent contractors from typical employees.
 The good news is, a centralized program is one of the best ways companies can mitigate the risk of misclassification.
 Having processes in place to correctly classify and manage independent talent can help companies avoid the costly legal consequences that come with misclassification.

 Due to the many nuances involved in independent contractor classification, many companies decide to work with a firm that can indemnify them from misclassification and legal risk.
 Companies that specialize in independent contractor engagement and compliance can provide the strategies, tools, and advice businesses need to create a successful program.

-3. Company Leadership Doesn’t Understand the Need for a Program
+3. Leadership Doesn’t Understand Why a Program is Needed

 Obtaining executive buy-in is an essential first step to creating a long-term, successful program.
 If company leadership doesn’t understand and champion a program, it will be much more difficult for internal staff and enterprise managers to follow along.